fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 #### Late Days
 Assignments must be submitted by the deadlines.
 No assignments will be accepted after the deadline unless there is a documented compelling excuse (such as illness or hospitalization).
+Assignment 1 is designed to ensure students are comfortable with GitHub.
+To avoid problems, make sure to commit your work early and often rather than waiting until the last minute.
+Excuses such as "GitHub was not working" or "I forgot to push my changes" will not be accepted.
+It is your responsibility to ensure that your changes are properly committed and reflected in the repository.

 ***